Mabdullahatif/snake-ai/README.md

 # Test Mazes:
 We used three different types of mazes for testing the efficiency and effectiveness of our search algorithms and we also ran the snakes for infinitely to see which runs the longest among all.

-1. No Hurdles Maze:
+1. No Hurdles Maze
-2. Small Grid 30*30 Hurdle Maze:
+2. Small Grid 30*30 Hurdle Maze
-3. Standard 60*60 Hurdle Maze:
+3. Standard 60*60 Hurdle Maze

 # Instructions to Reproduce / Run